Notunderscore/myprojects/README.md

 # myprojects
-Here is where i'll save source code &amp; releases of random shtuff I code
+Here is where i'll save source code &amp; releases of random things I code